Cladding Spraying in Shrewsbury

 Our Survey-Led Process

-We insist on an initial site survey because Shrewsbury’s building stock varies so dramatically.
-Our surveyor will: measure roof pitches and access challenges; identify underlying substrates (many ‘concrete’ roofs turn out to be asbestos once probed); test moisture content with a tramex meter; check for previous failed treatments; and assess wind loading factors – particularly important for exposed sites like the livestock market.
-Only then do we specify a system, always allowing for substrate variations we often uncover during the works.
-This prevents the ‘one product fits all’ approach that fails so many local buildings.
+We insist on an initial site survey because Shrewsbury’s buildings are so varied.
+Our surveyor will check roof pitches and access, identify the actual substrate (a lot of ‘concrete’ roofs turn out to be asbestos once you probe them), measure moisture content with a Tramex meter, look for old, failed treatments, and assess wind loading.
+That last bit matters most on exposed, open sites.
+Only then do we specify a system, always allowing for the substrate variations we usually find once we start the work.
+That’s how we avoid the ‘one product fits all’ approach that lets so many buildings down.

 When We Will Tell You It’s Not The Right Answer